-The MAG recommends that Alaska adopt a GHG emission reduction goal, by starting now to reduce GHG emissions, with reductions of 20% below 1990 GHG emissions levels by 2020, and 80% below 1990 levels by 2050.
+The TWG recommended the establishment of an aspirational MAG recommends that Alaska adopt a GHG emission reduction goal with, by starting now to reduce GHG emissions, with reductions of 20% below 1990 GHG emissions levels by 2020, and 80% below 1990 levels by 2050.
 The 2050 goal is consistent with the IPCC recommendation to keep atmospheric CO2 levels at 450 parts per million or lower to avoid major irreversible damage to the planet's ecosystems.
 In addition, Alaska should establish a baseline of emissions that will help measure progress toward these goals.
+By a small majority (8-6), the MAG agreed with the recommendation to establish an aspirational goal, with numeric values, but leaves the decision of actual values to the Sub-Cabinet.

 These goals were developed in the context of federal actions, other states' efforts, and Alaska's GHG footprint.
 Almost half of all U.S. states have established state-specific goals and targets to reduce their emissions, with many setting aspirational goals of reducing emissions up to 80% below 1990 levels by 2050.3 In the federal budget released in February 2009 for fiscal year 2010, the Obama Administration proposed a 14% reduction in emissions below 2005 levels by 2020.4 In addition, the American Clean Energy and Security Act of 2009, commonly referred to as the Waxman-Markey bill, proposes a number of measures related to U.S. climate policy, including the establishment of nationwide goals associated with a cap-and-trade system.
-The current language proposed in the bill calls for a 20% reduction in GHG emissions below 2005 levels by 2020, a 42% reduction by 2030, and an 80% reduction by 2050.5 Finally, leaders at BP America, Shell Oil, and ConocoPhillips have all issued statements or public goals for reducing GHG emissions in their operations.
+The current language proposed in the bill calls for a 20% reduction by 2050.5 Finally, leaders at BP America, Shell Oil, and ConocoPhillips have all issued statements or public goals for reducing GHG emissions in their operations.

 This policy could be implemented in Alaska through either legislation or executive order.
-For example, in Oregon, the Climate Change Integration Act established Oregon's GHG reduction goals in statute.
-In Washington, the state's GHG reduction goal was established in 2007 when Governor Gregoire issued Executive Order 02-07; it was later committed to legislative statute.
-Other policy recommendations approved by the MAG will help meet these aspirational goals.
+For example, in Oregon, the Climate Change Integration Act established Oregon's GHG reduction